 In mission service, Sherri has sensed a call to be a “soil preparer,” who through prayer, friendship, teaching, conversation and writing helps people be ready to receive the Word and bear fruit.
 It’s a role that she draws from the parable of the sower and the seed in Mark 4.

 “Living cross-culturally as a family is a challenge that demands patience, energy and imagination,” Dustin says.
 “It also brings many of the deepest joys of cross-cultural ministry as we learn together and take on plenty of adventures.”

-Before their departure for Zambia, Sherri said she knew it would be challenging to live as a privileged American among people in deep poverty.
+Sherri knew before their departure for Zambia that it would be challenging to live as a privileged American among people in deep poverty.
 Nevertheless, the Ellingtons headed to Zambia with a hope that is grounded in the good news of Jesus Christ.

 “I am inspired by the opportunity that African believers have to give witness to the gospel while responding to the challenges of their continent,” Dustin says.

 Sherri sees her husband’s ministry of training pastors as an important part of the African church’s ongoing growth and development.
 Since the birth of their first child, Sherri has been a homemaker and has done a variety of tasks in team ministry.
 Prior to that, she taught in the Visalia Unified School District in Visalia, California, from 1995 to 1998.
 She was a teacher in San Mateo and San Francisco from 1992 to 1994.

 Dustin holds a Ph.D. in New Testament from Duke University and an M.Div. from Princeton Theological Seminary in Princeton, New Jersey.
 He has a Bachelor of Arts in religious studies from Stanford University.
 Sherri also has a Bachelor of Arts from Stanford — hers is in human biology with an emphasis in child development.
 She is credentialed to teach elementary education.